 HTTP Request Base Tutorial

-class in the HTTP request package, which is part of the lightweight-component/aj-util
+This tutorial provides an overview of the Base class in the HTTP request package, which is part of the lightweight-component/aj-util library.
+The Base class serves as the foundation for making HTTP requests in Java applications.

 Introduction